Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 Note for macOS
 ==============
 1. The highest baud rate supported in macOS is 3,000,000.
-   All WICED apps that want to communicate with the macOS ClientControl app must be built to use a max baud rate of 3,000,000.
+   All AIROC(TM) apps that want to communicate with the macOS ClientControl app must be built to use a max baud rate of 3,000,000.
    (See the baud rate specified in the wiced_transport_cfg_t structure of the embedded application.)
 2. Opening multiple instances of the app on macOS is not as easy as it is in Windows, you cannot simply double click on the app like in Windows.
    This is a limitation of the macOS, not the ClientControl app.
    However, it is possible to run multiple instances on macOS using one of these two methods:
    Method 1:
-      1. Open the .dmg, drag the ClientControl application to the Desktop or any folder.
-      2. Open a terminal window, go to the location of the ClientControl.app.
+      1. Open a terminal window, go to the location of the ClientControl.app.
           Repeat the command below for each new instance of the ClientControl application.
-      3.  $open -n ClientControl.app
+      2.  $open -n ClientControl.app
    Method 2:
-      1. Open the .dmg, drag the ClientControl application to the Desktop or any folder.
-      2. Right-click on the app and select "Duplicate".
+      1. Right-click on the ClientControl.app and select "Duplicate".
-      3. Open the duplicated app.
+      2. Open the duplicated app.
 3. If you see an error message when executing ClientControl saying it is damaged and cannot be opened, perform the following step to workaround:
    Open an xterm window and execute:
       xattr -cr mtb_shared/wiced_btsdk/tools/btsdk-host-apps-bt-ble/(version)/client_control/OSX/ClientControl.app